PranayJaswant/html-project/README.md

-# Types of Cars - Pure HTML Project
+# Types of Cars - HTML Project

 A simple, multi-page website built strictly using *HTML5*.
 This project showcases the fundamental building blocks of web development without the use of CSS or JavaScript.